 (c) The holder of each Old Certificate, upon the later of the Effective Time of the Merger or the surrender by such holder to the Exchange Agent of such Old Certificate, together with the letter of transmittal duly executed by such holder, shall be entitled to receive in exchange for such Old Certificate the Consideration into which the Company Common Shares theretofore represented by such Old Certificate have been converted pursuant to Section 2.01 (together with any applicable cash in lieu of fractional shares and dividends or distributions in respect of such Consideration), and such Old Certificate shall forthwith thereafter be canceled.
 Until such time as a New Certificate representing Parent Common Stock and Parent Rights is issued to or at the direction of a holder of an Old Certificate entitled to receive Per Share Stock Consideration pursuant to Section 2.01, such Parent Common Stock and Parent Rights shall be deemed not outstanding, and such Parent Common Stock shall not be entitled to vote on any matter.
-In the event of a transfer of ownership of Company Common Shares that is not registered on the transfer records of the Company, a New Certificate representing the appropriate number of shares of Parent Common Stock and Parent Rights may be issued to a person other than the person in whose name the Old Certificate so surrendered is registered, if such Old Certificate shall be properly endorsed or otherwise be in proper form for transfer and the person requesting such payment shall pay any transfer or other taxes required by reason of the issuance of shares of Parent Common Stock and Parent Rights to a person other than the registered holder of such Old Certificate or shall establish to the satisfaction of Parent that such tax has been paid or is not applicable.
-Each Old Certificate shall be deemed at any time after the Effective Time of the Merger to represent only the right to receive, upon exchange as contemplated in this Section 2.04(c), the Consideration into which the Company Common Shares formerl
+In the event of a transfer of ownership of Company Common Shares that is not registered on the transfer records of the Company, a New Certificate representing the appropriate number of shares of Parent Common Stock and Parent Rights may be issued to a person other than the person in whose name the Old Certificate so surrendered is registered, if such Old Certificate shall be properly endorsed or otherwise be in proper form for transfer and the person requesting such payment shall pay any transfer or other taxes required by reason of the satisfaction of Parent that such tax has been paid or is not applicable.
+Each Old Certificate shall be deemed at any time after the Effective Time of the Merger to represent only the right to receive, upon exchange as contemplated in this Section 2.04(c), the Consideration into which the Company Common Shares formerly represented by such Old Certificate are converted in the Merger.
+No interest shall be paid or accrue on any cash payable upon surrender of any Old Certif